Alzex/snake/README.md

 ### Compile and run in Godot
 1. Download Godot 4.2.3
+2. Clone repo to your local directory
-2. Open the project in Godot
+3. Open the project in Godot
-3. Run the project
+4. Run the project

 ## Screenshots
 ![Screenshot 1](https://i.imgur.com/beTu6Rq.png)